£10 Off Orders Over £250 (Inc Vat)

 Draught proofing - save energy bills - prevent heat loss - air brick

 When draught proofing your home you must never block extractor fan outlets, air bricks or wall vents.
-Look out for window trickle vents too — these are vents in the frame that let fresh air circulate in a room.
+Look out for window trickle vents too — these are vents in the window frame that let fresh air circulate in a room.
 As the name suggests, air trickles through the vent and normally won't cause a draught.

 Let's look at three of the most common ways to stop or significantly reduce draughts from windows: